Survival Fishing Tin

 Survival Fishing Tin Contents

-• A small pack of plastics.
+A small pack of plastics.
 I honestly don’t know what looks like fake maggots:) But there are 5 of them, which is appealing.

-• Rubber worms (x 2 in different colours)
+Rubber worms (x 2 in different colours)

-• Yellow jig x 1
+Yellow head jig hook x 1

-• White jig x 1
+White head jig hook x 1

-• Mini Rapala (fake minnow)
+Mini Rapala (fake minnow)

-• A Red & white spoon
+A red & white spoon

-• A smaller beaded spinner, triple hook
+A smaller beaded spinner, treble hooks

-• Single hook assortment
+Single hook assortment

-• My infamous rubber worm rig (in a ziplock)
+My infamous rubber worm rig (in a ziplock)

-• Hank of fishing line (in a ziplock)
+Hank of monofilament line (in a ziplock)

-• Small safety pin x 1
+Small safety pin x 1

-• Snare wire!
+Snare wire!

 Can You Fish With So Little?

 Yes!
 It doesn’t take a $60,000 bass boat or a $400 fishing rod to go fishing.
 Take the fishing line from the tin and tie it to a branch – you now have all you need.
 If you need to get out farther, attach that fishing line to the snare wire or some paracord, and you are golden.
-All you need is something to grip and bring that fish in.
+The only thing you need is something to grip and bring that fish in.

 Speaking of which, always carry a variety of fishing hooks.
 Small hooks can hook a bigger fish, but not the other way around.
 Even something as little as a sunfish looks like a big meal when you’re hungry.

 Let’s not reinvent the wheel with this post.
 Fishing Basics already covers all the techniques and tips on how to fish.
-The point here is to cover what components you’ll need for your survival tin and the other things it can do.
+The point here is to cover what components you’ll need for your DIY survival tin and the other things it can do.

 Water is Everywhere!